 Location 37 has seven segments of feature selection data.
 Use this location to enable various system feature and reporting options.
+(Defaults are shown in bold).

-1. On if siren sounds for telephone line cut when armed.

-- 2. On if siren sounds for telephone line cut when disarmed.

-- 3. On if siren blast at arming.

-- 4. On if siren blast at exit expiration.

-5. On if siren blast at closing kissoff.

-- 6. On if siren sounds during a cross zone verification time. - 7.
+- 1. On if siren sounds for telephone line cut when armed. - 2.
+On if siren sounds for telephone line cut when disarmed. - 3.
+On if siren blast at arming. - 4.
+On if siren blast at exit expiration. - 5.
+On if siren blast at closing kissoff. - 6.
+On if siren sounds during a cross zone verification time. - 7.
 On if siren sounds for a zone or box tamper.